 The Graduate Teaching Fellows (GTF) are a cohort of graduate students from various disciplines who work with faculty in the Center for Teaching and Learning in support of TA and future faculty programs.
 As graduate student ambassadors for CTL, they support and extend our reach into their academic units.
 GTFs facilitate TA Orientation and other workshops on teaching for graduate students and postdoctoral scholars.
 They also conduct classroom observations and individual consultations with TAs and other graduate students/postdoc instructors.
 In addition, each GTF is developing an individual project that advances graduate student teaching development on campus.

 Are you interested in joining the next cohort of GT Fellows?
 GT Fellows develop mentorship, leadership and management skills, enhance their teaching and learning expertise, and build connections with fellow graduate students.
 Graduate Teaching Fellowships are 1-year positions, with eligibility for renewal, and will receive a summer training stipend ($500) and an annual stipend ($1,500 per fall and spring semesters).
-The next application cycle will open in Spring 2019.
+Fellows contribute about 4 hours per week or 60 total hours per semester.

 - Ph.D. candidate making satisfactory progress toward degree.